Testing

 npm testCoverage Statistics#

-- 12 Test suites (one per public function, plus differential, bundle smoke, and type-level suites)
+- 16 Test suites (one per public function, plus error, property-based, differential, bundle-smoke, and type-level suites)

 - 100% Pass rate ✅